-Intuniv is a new, extended-release formulation of the high-blood pressure medication guanfacine (sold for hypertension under the brand name Tenex) that can be used alone or along with stimulant medications in children ages 6 to 17.
+Intuniv is an extended-release formulation of the high-blood pressure medication guanfacine (sold for hypertension under the brand name Tenex) that can be used alone or along with stimulant medications in children ages 6 to 17.
 It is not a new medication.

 We have known for many years that guanfacine may help some children with attention deficit hyperactivity disorder (ADHD), especially those with high levels of impulsivity that cause disruptive behaviors.
 Many practitioners have prescribed this drug “off-label” for a while.
 You should ask your doctor if he thinks it would be a good option for your son.

 Intunive is often use s a complimentary treatment to stimulant medication.
 Here’s more about Intuniv in general:

 > [[NewWindow(http://www.additudemag.com/addnews/71/7005.html, _self, Intuniv: ADHD Medication for Kids)]]

 > [[NewWindow(http://www.additudemag.com/adhd/article/8177.html, _self, Intuniv: Answers to Your ADHD Medication Questions)]]

 Posted by Penny Williams